julian-medve/MaskDetection-Camera/README.md

-MaskDetectCamera
+Quick Access
 =====================

-MaskDetectCamera is a project demo Mask Detection from Camera or Image, use class media.FaceDetector android.
+Quick Access is a project demo Mask Detection from Camera or Image, use class media.FaceDetector android.
 Not using 3rd library like OpenCV or Luxand FaceSDK, ... https://github.com/betri28/FaceDetectCamera is basic detection project.

 Features built in: